AustroMelee/avatar-battle-arena/README.md

 - **Defensive Programming**: Validate all inputs and handle edge cases
 - **Documentation**: Document all public APIs and complex logic
 - **Testing**: Write tests for all new features
+- **T1 Log Visibility**: Never hide T1 logs by default - this is a critical requirement

 ## 🎯 **Project Status**

-**Current Phase**: Status Effect System Complete ✅ **Next Phase**: Enhanced UI/UX and Performance Optimization **Overall Progress**: 85% Complete
+**Current Phase**: Identity-Driven Tactical Behavior System Complete ✅ **Next Phase**: Enhanced UI/UX and Performance Optimization **Overall Progress**: 92% Complete

-The Avatar Battle Arena is a sophisticated battle simulation system with advanced AI, dynamic narratives, and comprehensive status effects, all built with strict type safety and modular architecture.
+The Avatar Battle Arena is a sophisticated battle simulation system with advanced AI, dynamic narratives, comprehensive status effects, and character-driven tactical behavior, all built with strict type safety and modular architecture.